West Nile Virus

-Most people (approximately 80%) who are infected with WNV do not develop any symptom.
+Approximately 80% of individuals who are infected with WNV do not develop any symptoms.
 Up to 20% of infected people will display symptoms including fever, headache, body aches, nausea, vomiting, and sometimes swollen lymph glands or a skin rash on the chest, stomach and back.
 Less than 1% of infected people will develop severe form of disease, which may involve inflammation of the brain and can cause disorientation, coma, tremors, convulsions, muscle weakness, vision loss, numbness, paralysis or death.

 The symptoms usually begin between 2 and 14 days after being bitten by infected mosquitoes, typically 2–6 days.
 The incubation period could be as long as 21 days in people with certain medical conditions that affect the immune system.